SaeedOBaeshen/TP/README.md

 docker compose up --build -d
 ```

-Check that it is running:
+Verify that the service is running:

 ```bash
 docker compose ps